 Long a central element of French, Italian, Spanish, and many other cultures, wine has come to be considered an indispensable accompaniment to a good meal in countless places across the globe.
 At the same time, however, wine has a darker side, being used by many in ways that are no different from other drugs.
 When consumed in moderation, wine has cultural, social, and even health benefits.
-But when used in excess as a form of self-medication to escape feelings of anxiety, stress or depression, or simply to escape reality, it can have a profoundly negative affect on lives as surely as any other addictive drug.
+But when used in excess as a form of self-medication to escape feelings of anxiety, stress or depression, or simply to escape reality, it can have a profoundly negative effect on lives as surely as any other addictive drug.

 Women and wine drinking